microsoft/onnxruntime-training-examples/nvidia-bert/README.md

     mv DeepLearningExamples/PyTorch/LanguageModeling/BERT/ workspace/
 ```
 ### Download and process data
-Download and prepare training data in HDF5 format.
+Download and prepare Wikicorpus training data in HDF5 format.
+If you want to include additional datasets referenced in [DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT#getting-the-data), you need to update the following instructions to include them.

 ```bash
 # Download